Danyil-SY/self-learning/README.md

 # self-learning

-This repository has been created with the sole purpose of practicing programming concepts and features.
+This repository has been created with the sole purpose of practicing different programming concepts and features.